Skip to content

 Pro Tips

-Regularly wash your compression gear according to manufacturer instructions.
-Body oils and sweat can degrade the elastic fibers over time, reducing their effectiveness and lifespan.
+Wash your compression gear according to manufacturer instructions.
+Improper washing can degrade the elastic fibers, reducing the effectiveness of the compression over time.

 Recovery in a can